These instructions are for building Pale Moon 34.3.0 and newer and assumes you want to build the latest release.

 Install the required build dependencies by executing the following command:

-pacman -Syu gtk2 dbus-glib desktop-file-utils libxt mime-types \
+pacman -Syu gtk3 dbus-glib desktop-file-utils libxt mime-types \

-alsa-lib startup-notification python2 autoconf2.13 unzip zip yasm \
+alsa-lib startup-notification unzip zip yasm nasm libpulse gcc openssl-1.1

 # Compile time dependencies